luca-fiorito-11/jeff-dev/README.rst

 JEFF library
 ============

-This repository contains selected evaluated files selected for a candidate JEFF release.
+This repository contains the nuclear data evaluated files selected for a candidate JEFF release.